geoelements/lbm-gpu-container/README.md

 * CMake 3

 # Using the docker image
-* The docker image can be used directly from the Docker Hub or Quay.io
+* The docker image can be used from GitHub Container Registry
-* Pull the docker image `docker pull quay.io/geoelements/lbm-gpu`
+* Pull the docker image `docker pull ghcr.io/geoelements/bm-gpu`
-* To launch the `geoelements/lbm-gpu`  docker container, run `docker run -ti quay.io/geoelements/lbm-gpu:latest /bin/bash`
+* To launch the `geoelements/lbm-gpu`  docker container, run `docker run -ti ghcr.io/geoelements/lbm-gpu:latest /bin/bash`

 # To login as root
 * Launching docker as root user: `docker exec -u 0 -ti <containerid> /bin/bash`